-What exactly is Gastric Sleeve Surgery?
+What happens with Gastric Sleeve Surgery

 - Gastric sleeve surgery involves reducing the size of the stomach, which helps patients lose weight by limiting how much food they can comfortably or safely consume without feeling uncomfortable.

 - Once the size of the stomach is reduced, a person’s appetite is also reduced and they feel hungry less often.

 - A smaller stomach size gives the sensation of being fuller, faster, which also helps to decrease food intake and excessive calorie consumption.